 - Lastly, the android gsf apk (MicroG Services Framework Proxy)

-- Install GMS first, press done, and then install micro G companion.
-Press done after installation.
+- Install GMS first, then press Done.
+Next, install the Micro G companion and press Done again after installation.
 Lastly, install the microG Services Framework Proxy.

 - Open Settings and click on Apps & services.